by Luke Wayne

 While it would be easy to multiply examples like this, these are enough to demonstrate:

-- Just because God says that something "is" something else does not automatically mean we are supposed to take them literally
+- Just because God says that something "is" something else does not automatically mean we are supposed to take Him literally

-- Just because Jesus says that something "is" something else does not automatically mean we are supposed to take them literally
+- Just because Jesus says that something "is" something else does not automatically mean we are supposed to take Him literally

 - Just because someone says that the liquid in their cup "is" someone's blood does not automatically mean we are supposed to take them literally

-- Just because someone says that bread "is" something else does not automatically mean that it must we are supposed to take them literally
+- Just because someone says that bread "is" something else does not automatically mean that we are supposed to take them literally

 So the mere presence of the word "is" as opposed to a term like "represents" or "symbolizes" doesn't settle the matter.
 We have to look at the context.
 To start with, we must remember that Jesus was taking part in the memorial meal of the Passover in which everything on the table had come to symbolize things which pointed the participants back to one of God's greatest and most defining works of deliverance on behalf of His people.
 We must also remember that Jesus' literal body was still sitting at the table with His disciples, pointing to the bread and saying "this is my body."
 The most obvious meaning of these words to someone sitting there would be that Jesus was speaking figuratively.
 The burden of proof lies with the person claiming that Jesus was, in fact, revealing a mystical truth in which the bread and wine literally transformed into human flesh and blood while maintaining all the tangible qualities of bread and wine and while the man from whom the flesh came was still sitting at the table unharmed.
 Such an elaborate, invisible miracle would not have been impossible for Jesus, but it would not at all have been the obvious meaning of these words to anyone sitting there in this context.
 The most natural meaning would be a figurative one, and so it is fair to assume the symbolic interpretation of Jesus' words unless one can thoroughly demonstrate from the text that the Roman Catholic understanding is correct.
 The fact is, however, that the details from the relevant passages only further confirm that Jesus was speaking figuratively.